 If you have two or more variance matrices, you can use these in a single optimization.
 For example if you have a statistical factor model, a fundamental factor model and a macroeconomic factor model, you could use all three in the optimization.
 Since these are created using different sources of information, it is reasonable to suppose that results may be better by using more than one of them.

-The first task is to create a suitable variance object, which will (almost always) be a three-dimensional array:
+The first task is to create a suitable variance object, which will (almost always) be a three-dimensional array.
+We can use the threeDarr function from the BurStFin package to do this: